Yssouf Koné: International career

-Koné was born in Ivory Coast but represented Burkina Faso internationally, playing 13 games and scoring four goals at international level for them.
-He made his debut on 30 May 2004 under coach Ivica Todorov in a friendly against Libya which ended with a 3–2 victory in which he opened the score.
-His following appearance was in a 3–2 loss to DR Congo at the 2006 World Cup qualifiers, his third game being a 1–0 win over Senegal at the 2008 Africa Cup of Nations qualifiers.
-He played six games at the 2010 World Cup qualifiers, netting a double in a 2–1 away victory against Tunisia and one goal in a win over Seychelles.
-Coach Paulo Duarte selected Koné to be part of the squad that went at the 2010 Africa Cup of Nations, using him in a goalless draw against Ivory Coast and a loss to Ghana as The Stallions did not get past the group stage.
+Koné was born in Ivory Coast, but represented Burkina Faso internationally, playing 13 games and scoring four goals for them.
+He made his debut on 30 May 2004 under coach Ivica Todorov in a 3–2 friendly victory against Libya where he opened the score.
+His following appearance was in a 3–2 loss to DR Congo in the 2006 World Cup qualifiers, and his third game was a 1–0 win over Senegal during the 2008 Africa Cup of Nations qualifiers.
+He played six games in the 2010 World Cup qualifiers, netting a double in a 2–1 away victory against Tunisia and one goal in a win over Seychelles.
+Coach Paulo Duarte selected Koné to be part of the 2010 Africa Cup of Nations squad, using him in a goalless draw against Ivory Coast and a loss to Ghana, as The Stallions failed to progress from their group.